-There’s Less Chance Your Child Will Fall Behind
+Homeschool Advantage 1: There’s Less Chance Your Child Will Fall Behind

-Thanks to all the public-school regulations that lead to no child getting “held back” a grade in school these days, it’s almost impossible for children to “fail”.
+Thanks to all the public school regulations that lead to no child getting “held back” a grade in school these days, it’s almost impossible for children to “fail”.
 However, there is a massive possibility of their falling behind.
 So far behind, in fact, that it’s almost impossible to catch up.

-I witnessed this first-hand back when my autistic son was in kindergarten.
+I witnessed this first-hand back when my special needs autistic son was in kindergarten.
 As a young mother who really wanted to support the school my son attended, I signed on to become a tutor a few days a week.
 And I’ll never forget what I experienced during that time.
-Many of the children I worked with, none of whom were special-needs students I might add, were still unable to read simple three and four-letter words in the fifth grade.
+Many of the children I worked with, none of whom were special needs students I might add, were still unable to read simple three and four-letter words in the fifth grade.
 In fact, many of them were brought to tears as I tried to teach them.
 Finally, I was told that, as long as they spelled the words “phonetically” correct, I should praise them and count the lesson as “adequately completed”.

 She said that one child may start reading at a very early age, whereas another may not grasp the concept until a few years later.
 The thing to remember is that by middle school, you’re not likely to be able to pick out which was which.
-And I think that speaks volumes to the fact that sometimes instead of stressing on where the child “should” be - and let’s be honest, we’re really just comparing them with public-school children at that point - we should just be working with them at their level and at their own personal learning speed.
+And I think that speaks volumes to the fact that sometimes instead of stressing on where the child “should” be - and let’s be honest, we’re really just comparing them with their public school counterparts at that point - we should just be working with them at their level and at their own personal learning speed.

 As you begin to investigate some of the different learning styles children can have, you’ll also find there are homeschooling methods that correlate to them.
 The Charlotte Mason Method actually teaches a more relaxed learning environment in the first few years of the academic experience that is perfect for children who take longer to grasp certain ideas and theories.
 I’m sure you’ll find just the right one for your child too.
+Remember, you have extra time and a flexible schedule to take things at your own pace.

-There Is An Immediate Love of Learning
+Homeschool Advantage 2: There Is An Immediate Love of Learning

 The idea that learning should be fun is completely foreign to some.
 Having the opportunity to create that atmosphere right from the start is an excellent advantage of homeschooling through these early years.
 Instead of immediately connecting learning with harshness, strict protocol, and yes, even humiliation in many cases, you can allow your child to find out that learning is nothing at all to stress about!